-The mixed layer heat flux budget is examined in terms of the net radiation at sea surface (shortwave radiation and longwave radiation), surface latent and sensible heat fluxes.
-The sum of the radiation, sensible and latent heat fluxes into the mixed layer is about 0.91 Wm-2 less relative to the value from year 420 to 450 in the SC run.
-The decreased net surface radiation income (-0.18W m-2), the intensified upward surface sensible heat flux (0.17 W m-2) and especially the downward solar penetration at the bottom of the mixed layer (0.87 W m-2) all show positive contributions to the surface cooling (Figure 7).
-The recovering of net downward surface radiation (Figure 7a) around year 480 to 510 is partly responsible for the rebounding surface temperature during the adjustment period (Figure 4a).
-The upward surface latent heat flux (Figure 7b) is highly correlated with the downward net surface radiation with correlation coefficient of 0.55, significant at the 1% significant level using student’s t test.
-The weakened surface latent heat flux release is responsible for the cooling air near the surface (blue dashed line in Figure 4a).
-The contribution from the strong solar penetration dominates sea surface cooling during the whole integration period (Figure 7d).
-According to equation (1), the solar penetration changes are attributable to the decreased surface solar radiation income and thinner mixed layer depth.
+The sea surface heat budget is examined in terms of the net radiation at sea surface (shortwave radiation and longwave radiation), surface latent and sensible heat fluxes (Figure 6).
+In the IE platform, the shallower mixed layer corresponds to smaller heat capacity.
+As a result, in high latitudes where the there is net surface cooling, the mixed-layer becomes colder than in SC. the net surface radiation income is also decreased by about -0.18W m-2, likely due to surface albedo feedback.
+Evolution of the net surface radiation is highly correlated with the surface temperature with correlation coefficient of 0.52, significant at the 1% level using student’s t test.
+The recovering of net downward surface radiation around year 480 to 510 is associated with the rebounding surface temperature during the adjustment period.
+As climate response to the surface cooling, the upward surface latent heat flux (Figure 6b) is reduced and is significantly correlated with the downward net surface radiation with correlation coefficient of 0.55..
+The increased upward surface sensible heat flux of 0.17 W m-2 (Figure 6c) is likely a response to the above changes that contributes to the cooling.

-The spatial changes of the individual heat flux field through the surface mixed layer are also examined.
-Global distribution of the climatological annual mean net surface radiation difference between the IE platform and the SC model is shown in Figure 8a.
+The changes of the global distribution of the climatological annual mean surface radiation between the IE platform and the SC model are shown in Figure 7.
 Positive values represent anomalous radiation gain by the ocean.
-According to the significant tests of the shortwave and longwave radiations, surface radiation changes seem to play a more important role at high latitudes.
-It partly accounts for the cooling in the sub-polar North/South Pacific, the North Atlantic and the warming south of Africa.
-The net surface radiation changes are dominated by shortwave radiation in tropics.
-The surface cooling decreases the upward released longwave radiation, which is responsible for the increase in net downward surface radiation in the Arctic and South Pacific (Figure 8c).
+The net surface radiation changes are dominated by shortwave radiation.
+The shortwave radiation contributes to the surface temperature changes in the sub-polar North/South Pacific, the North Atlantic and the warming in the South Indian Ocean.
+The surface cooling suppresses the upward released longwave radiation, which is responsible for the increase in net downward surface radiation in the Arctic and South Pacific (Figure 7c).

 Surface temperature changes (Figure 4b) exhibited a polar amplification.
 The polar amplification is recognized as an inherent characteristic of the Earth’s climate system, with multiple intertwined causes (Serreze and Barry, 2011).
 Ice-Albedo feedback may be a key driver.
 A decrease in atmospheric heat flux can cool the surface, leading to growing sea ice concentration (SIC).
 The consequent increasing surface albedo enhances the shortwave radiation reflection and then amplifies the surface cooling, which favors sea ice grows.
-We examine the changes of SIC in Figure 9a.
+We examine the changes of SIC in Figure 8.
 The SIC increase by up to 20% in the Bering Sea, Irminger Sea, Greenland Seas and the sub-polar South Pacific.
 The net shortwave radiation reaching the surface decreases by more than 10W m-2 over sea ice growing centers.
 Besides the albedo feedback, increase in SIC can also block the air-sea interaction and the heat flux exchange at the air-sea interface.